Dr. Lori Weintrob, Director, Wagner College Holocaust Center

 Dr. Lori Weintrob is Professor of History and founding director of the Wagner College Holocaust Center, Staten Island, New York.
 She teaches Nazi Germany and the Holocaust and the Holocaust in Film, Theater and the Arts.
 Lori has connected Holocaust survivors with thousands of youth of all faiths in the tri-state area.
 She is co-editor of Beyond Bystanders: Educational Leadership for a Human Culture in a Globalizing Reality (2017) and Maternalism Reconsidered: Motherhood, Welfare and Social Policy in the Twentieth Century (2012).
 She is co-author of the original play Rise Up: Young Holocaust Heroes.
 Recent presentations include “Thou Shalt not be a bystander: Holocaust Education for Empathy, Ethics and Courage,” at Kibbutzim College of Education and “Heroines of the Holocaust: Vitka Kempner-Kovner and Sara Ginaite” for the Museum of Jewish Heritage.
 She is currently editing Eyewitness to History: Documents of the Holocaust (ABC-CLIO Press) and completing a project on Zivia Lubetkin and other female resistance leaders.
 She has received awards for community-building and interfaith social justice activism, including with African-American and African Youth, the Albanian-Islamic Cultural Center and the Pride Center of Staten Island.
 She was fortunate to have studied the Holocaust with Saul Friedlander.
 Lori received her B.A. from Princeton University and her M.A. and Ph.D. from the University of California, Los Angeles (UCLA).

-Dr. Laura Morowitz, Senior Programming and Research Assistant
+Dr. Laura Morowitz, Senior Programming and Research Associate

 Dr. Laura Morowitz is Professor of Art History at Wagner College, and Faculty Board Member of the Wagner College Holocaust Center.
 In 2012 she began teaching her course on Art and Aesthetics in the Third Reich and in 2019 she and Dr. Weintrob designed and curated the Center’s Education and Action Gallery.
-She is the author of three books and has published in The Art Bulletin, Art Journal, The Oxford Art Journal, The Journal of the History of Collections, The Journal of Popular Film and Television and Cultural Critique among other places.
+She is the author of five books and has published in The Journal of Holocaust Studies, Contemporary Austrian Studies, The Art Bulletin, Art Journal, The Oxford Art Journal, The Journal of the History of Collections, The Journal of Popular Film and Television and Cultural Critique among other places.
 In 2011 she received a Hadassah Brandeis Research Institute Award for her work on a book dealing with Klimt’s confiscated Portrait of Adele Bloch-Bauer.
-Her co-edited volume, with Dr. Megan Brandow-Faller, Erasures and Eradications in Modern Viennese Art, Architecture and Design, is forthcoming from Routledge Press in 2022.
-Art, Exhibition and Erasure in Nazi Vienna, for which she was a awarded an NEH summer stipend in 2017 , will be published by Routledge Press, Art and Politics Series, in 2023.She will be contributing the chapter on Art and the Holocaust to Sources for Studying the Holocaust:A Guide for Students, edited by Paul Bartrop.
+Art, Exhibition and Erasure in Nazi Vienna, for which she was a awarded an NEH summer stipend in 2017 , was published by Routledge Press, Art and Politics Series, in 2023.She contributed the chapter on Art and the Holocaust to Sources for Studying the Holocaust:A Guide for Students, edited by Paul Bartrop (Routledte, 2022).

 Holocaust Center: Mission Statement